Amazon Machine Images (AMI)

 You can deregister an AMI when you have finished with it.
 After you deregister an AMI, you can't use it to launch new instances.
 For more information, see Deregistering Your AMI.

-Amazon Linux includes packages that enable easy integration with AWS services, such as the Amazon EC2 API and AMI tools, the Boto library for Python, the Elastic Load Balancing tools.
+Includes packages that enable easy integration with AWS services, such as the AWS CLI, Amazon EC2 API and AMI tools, the Boto library for Python, and the Elastic Load Balancing tools.

 For more information, see Amazon Linux.